 - 1. All undergraduate students who enroll are asked to submit a non-refundable \$150 Confirmation of Enrollment deposit.
 If a student intends to reside on campus, an additional \$200.00 non-refundable housing deposit is due. - 2.
-Felician University health forms must be completed and returned.
+Students must also file an online housing application if planning to reside on campus - 3.
+Felician University health forms must be completed and returned. - 4.
+All students must show proof of medical insurance.

-Requirements for Freshman Applicant
+Requirements for Freshman Applicants

 - 1. A completed application for admission with a non-refundable \$30.00 application fee. - 2.
 Proof of high school graduation, transcripts, GED/IGCSE or copy of HS diploma.
-(Official copies may be required) - 3.
+(Official - 2. copies may be required) - 3.
 SAT or ACT scores.
-If the applicant has been out of high school for more than one year from the date of entry, SAT or ACT scores are not required. - 4.
+If the applicant has been out of high school for more than one year from the date of entry, SAT or ACT scores are not required.
+Felician does not require students to take the optional essay section of the new SAT. - 4.
+Freshmen applicants to the Nursing program must submit a high school transcript and SAT or ACT scores, regardless of when he/she has finished high school.
+Admission to Nursing as a freshman takes place in the Fall semester of each academic year. - 5.
 A personal statement and/or interview may be required.